 48 hours is hardly enough time to explore an entire city, especially one as big and diverse as Melbourne.
-But, sometimes 48 hours is all you have, so you gotta make it work!
-That being said, here is my 48-hour Melbourne itinerary.
+But, sometimes that is all you have, so you gotta make it work!
+That being said, here is my 48-hour Melbourne Itinerary.
 I wasn’t able to see all I wanted, mainly because I spent a whole day exploring The Great Ocean Road (which is totally worth it).
 But I’ve included some of the things I wish I had gotten to see at the end!

 This site contains affiliate links.
 I may receive a commission for purchases made through these links at no additional cost to you.
 Thanks for supporting onechelofanadventure.com!